 Head to the Urban Jungle exhibit to see giraffes, kangaroos, flamingos, rhinos, sleepy koalas, and more.

-This exhibit features lots of reptiles, insects, birds, and more.
+This exhibit features lots of reptiles, insects, and birds.
 Kids can run around in the playground and get up-close to the animals in the petting zoo where visitors can pet the wooly coat of a sheep or comb a gentle pygmy goat’s hair.

 Stay for the Keeper Talk (daily, 1:30 pm) and meet Baba the pangolin and learn about this rare animal.